pure-admin/pure-admin-thin/README.en-US.md

 ## Usage

+### Installation dependencies

+pnpm install

+### Install a package

+pnpm add packageName

+### Uninstall a package

+pnpm remove packageName

-I think you should fork the project first, so that you can pull the update synchronously when I update! ! !
+I think you should fork the project first to develop, so that you can pull the update synchronously when I update! ! !

 ## Supporting video tutorial